 We also know that 2 Nephi was written last – between June 12th and June 21st, 1829.

 Translation Timeline, April 1995

-Oliver Cowdery was the exclusive scribe during all of the ed chapters of Isaiah.
-Indeed, as this quote by Royal Skousen indicates, Oliver was also the principal scribe for the production of the Printers Manuscript (P):
+Oliver Cowdery was the exclusive scribe during the plagiarism of all of the chapters of Isaiah.
+As this quote by Royal Skousen shows, Oliver was also the principal scribe for the production of the Printers Manuscript (P):

 Oliver Cowdery 84,6 percent

 We do not know which portion of the Book of Mormon was translated behind the curtain.
 It is far from inconceivable to believe Joseph may have secreted a copy of the Bible and other reference materials into his hat or to his side of the curtain which separates him from his scribes.

 I think we also need to ask, why the use of a curtain?
 It is not that Joseph was referencing the ‘gold plates.’

 We know from numerous sources that Joseph translated through a stone in his hat.
 We are also told that the Gold Plates were not used directly in the translation process and indeed were often not even present.